Connect with us

 Walton Goggins shares his thoughts so far on Fallout Season 2

-While viewers shouldn’t expect the second season of the Amazon Prime Fallout series until sometime next year, filming has already been underway since before the start of this one.
+While viewers shouldn’t expect the second season of the Amazon Prime Fallout series until sometime next year, filming has already been underway since before the start of 2025.
 Walton Goggins, who plays The Ghoul in the hit video game adaptation, will be reprising his role for Season 2 and shared his thoughts on the filming process thus far at the red carpet premiere of The White Lotus Season 3.

 “We’re in the middle of filming it right now,” Goggins said.
 “We’ve been at it since November, and I can tell you that I thought season 1 was extraordinary, personally I was very pleased with it.